-- Information security strategy's tie-in with the e-discovery
+- Information security strategy's tie-in with the e-discovery process

 An information security strategy and the e-discovery process may seem to be separate functions, but the two must be compatible to protect information.

-regulations, e-discovery software demand driving market behavior
+- New regulations, e-discovery software demand driving market behavior

 E-discovery software demand is growing due to increased risk management and compliance regulations.
 The trend could drive the creation of smarter solutions.